-Jointly with business partners and local stakeholders, L'Oréal will develop projects focused on palm oil independent smallholders which aim to better respect the environment and to improve productivity.
+Jointly with business partners and local stakeholders, L'Oréal will develop projects focused on POISH (Palm Oil Independent Small Holders) which aim by improving productivity to better respect the environment and reduce their input costs.
 To deliver a concrete impact on the ground, such projects will not only contribute positively to the livelihoods of underprivileged communities and smallholders, but will also demonstrate significant contributions to the reduction of greenhouse gas emissions at landscape level.